end2endzone/bin2cpp/README.md

 The main features of the project are:

 * Easily converts small files as C++ source code for embedding into a C++ executable.
-* Content extraction supported by a unique function call for each embedded file.
+* Access content with a unique function call for each embedded file.
-* Supports a multiple embedded files at once.
+* Supports multiple embedded files at once.
 * Makes it harder for resource hacker to modify or steal the embedded files.
 * No third party libraries required for retrieving the data of the embedded files.
+* Supports different types of code generator: string, segment, array.
+* File's originals `size` and `filename` properties available from generated source code.
+* Source code control: select a custom file interface and namespace

 ## Use cases ##